hubtype/botonic/doc-botonic/docs/components/components-button.md

 ## Purpose

 The `Button` component is used to display a button during a conversation.
 The user can click on it and take specific actions instantly.
-Buttons are usually sent during a conversation for the person to click and take specific actions instantly.
 It is very useful for audience interaction.

 ## Properties